One or Two-day workshop!

 Location: Cole Art Studio, located on the lower level of Cole Gallery.
 107 5th Ave S, Edmonds WA 98020

 Tracy will get you going on several acrylic mixed media paintings that are created simultaneously to make a cohesive series.
-Choose to work in a size that is manageable for you, but she recommends 5x5, 6x6, 10x10 or 8x10s.
-These sizes are fun, unintimidating and perfect to use as gifts.
+Choose to work in a size that is manageable for you:

 You will focus on a non-representational style to free you up to focus on texture and color.
 Bring your own photos, buttons and memorabilia to personalize your work if desired.
 Plus, Tracy always brings lots of art supplies to share with her students.
 This is one advantage of having an art store owner teaching your class!